 Finding the Right Commodity Code for Your Goods

 Every item that crosses an international border needs a commodity code — a numerical classification that tells customs authorities exactly what the goods are.
-Get it right and your shipment clears smoothly.
-Get it wrong and you could be paying the wrong rate of duty, facing a customs examination, or receiving a penalty from HMRC.
+The code determines the duty rate, so an incorrect one means paying the wrong duty, and can also trigger a customs examination or a penalty from HMRC.

-Despite their importance, commodity codes are one of the most frequently misunderstood parts of UK trade.
-This guide explains what they are, how to find the correct one, and what the consequences of getting it wrong can be.
+This guide explains what commodity codes are, how to find the correct one, and what the consequences of getting it wrong can be.

 What Is a Commodity Code?